digitaltembo/readings/_posts/2014-01-01-Pogo:-We-Have-Met-the-Enemy-and-He-is-Us.md

 ---
+title: "Pogo:"
-title: "Pogo: We Have Met the Enemy and He is Us"
+subtitle: "We Have Met the Enemy and He is Us"
 author: Walt Kelly
 authorSort: Kelly, Walt
 pageCount: 127